Margaret McKenna: New Jerusalem Laura

 McKenna and Richard Withers, a modern-day hermit, both of whom were passionate about Desert Fathers at the time, asked themselves, "Where is the desert today?"
 After concluding that "the desert" was the inner cities, in 1989, they moved to the Fox Chase neighborhood in Northeast Philadelphia.
 There, they witnessed the impact of drug addiction on the lives of the residents.
 In reaction, McKenna and Withers founded New Jerusalem Laura in an attempt to treat drug and alcohol addiction.
 In addition to New Jerusalem, McKenna helped set up the Peacemakers Reflection Center and the Alternate to Violence Project in her community.

 New Jerusalem Laura's addict counseling methods were influenced by those of One Day at a Time, founded by the Rev. Henry Wells.
 For the first 60 days of their stay, recovering addicts are prohibited from contacting the outside world, must surrender their cigarettes, and must be escorted if they leave the building.
 During this time, residents occupy their time with chores, community service, meetings, and Bible studies.
-Less than half of all people who enter the program remain after the first 60 days.
 After the first 60 days, residents' actions are less tightly restricted; however, they are still required to participate in the chores, Bible studies, and meetings.
 Residents graduate from the program after six months.

 McKenna believes that the reason for the New Jerusalem Laura's success is the community.
 "In a recovery community, you can't get away with [lying], because it shows," she said.
 "It forces you to be honest."
 Nearly 400 residents have graduated from the program since its inception.
 Of those, close to seventy percent are reported to remain drug-free, well above the results of traditional recovery methods.